cdapio/cdap/cdap-docs/introduction/source/index.rst

      :stub-columns: 1

      * - Without CDAP
-       - - Navigate to the resouce manager UI
+       - - Navigate to the **Resource Manager UI**
-         - Find the Wise.WiseService on UI
+         - Find the *Wise.WiseService* on UI
          - Click to the see application logs
          - Find all the node managers for the application containers
-         - Navigate to all the containers in sepearate tabs
+         - Navigate to all the containers in separate tabs
          - Click on container logs

      * - Using CDAP